StanForever/awesome-websites/README.md

 * [https://solvebar.com](https://solvebar.com) : SolveBar is a free toolbox of 85+ browser-based tools — invoice generator, PDF builder, JSON formatter, crypto calculators and more.
 No signup, nothing uploaded to a server. :free:
 * [https://searchd.ai/report](https://searchd.ai/report) : Get a free, manually produced AI visibility report using 20 buyer questions across five answer engines. :free:
 * [https://studyarena.com](https://studyarena.com) : Compare three AI responses to a study question for free, then vote and reveal the models.
+* [https://store.xiu.ai/en/ai-ip/](https://store.xiu.ai/en/ai-ip/) : XiuStore AI IP Check compares the exit IPs seen by ChatGPT, Claude, Grok, Perplexity, and Cloudflare, with a separate WebRTC check.
+Free to use without signing in. :free:

 ## T :
 * [http://typatone.com](http://typatone.com/) : Type some random stuff and enjoy the music.